Skip to main content

-B2B Buying Committees Have Doubled in the Last Decade: How Multi-Stakeholder Decisions Are Changing Sales and GTM Strategy
+B2B Buying Committees Have Doubled in the Last Decade

 In 2017, Harvard Business Review revealed that the average B2B purchase involved 6.8 decision-makers.
 At the time, that number seemed high.
 Yet nearly ten years later, the figure has surged.

-Gartner (2023) and Jolly Marketer (2025) report that buying groups now include between 8 and 13 stakeholders depending on company size and deal complexity.
+Gartner (2023) reports that buying groups now include between 8 and 13 stakeholders depending on company size and deal complexity.
 Some enterprise deals involve even more.
 Buying decisions now include IT, finance, operations, compliance, legal, procurement, and executive leadership.

-The shift reflects a new reality: decisions are no longer made by individuals but by committees.
-And most GTM strategies haven't caught up.
+Decisions are now made by committees.
+And most GTM strategies have not caught up.

-The question isn't "Who's our buyer?"
-It's "Who's in the room when the decision is made?"
+The better question: "Who is in the room when the decision is made?"

 The Growth of Buying Committees: A Decade in Data